Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Thermodynamics-Driven Machine Learning

 In addition to $L_\lambda$, we employ two auxiliary losses.
 First, we use a decorrelation loss:

 where $R_{kl}$ is the correlation coefficient between CVs $z_k$ and $z_l$, and the factor $d(d-1)$ counts the off-diagonal pairs.
-The squared correlation ensures a positive definite penalty.
 This loss encourages decorrelation among the learned CVs, ensuring that each CV represents a distinct slow mode.
 Second, a graph Laplacian regularizer is added:

 This term penalizes large differences in CV values between states with high transition probability, enforcing smoothness of the learned representation with respect to the underlying dynamics.
 The total loss combines these three components: $L = L_\lambda + L_{\mathrm{D}} + L_{\mathrm{L}}$.